Getting help when your child is not making progress at school

 If you have any questions or concerns at all about your child, contact your local Health Visitor service.
 Your local Health Visitor service offers support for parents of all children (from pregnancy to age five), whatever their circumstances.

-Visit the Community Children’s Health Partnership website to find out how to contact your local Health Visitor.
+Visit the Sirona care and health - health visiting service to find out how to contact your local Health Visitor.